GaganBehrh/p5frontendpart/README.md

 W3C CSS Validator -No errors found

 JShint:
-only warnings found
+only warnings were found

 PEP8 Online:
-No errors found
+only wanrnings were found

 Testing of user stories